telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 }
 ```

-You can do some more updates a look at accumulator-server.py to check that the
+You can do some more updates and look at accumulator-server.py to check that the
 notification flow has stopped.

 [Top](#top)